Alisa Wolberg’s Lab

-We are interested in the molecular and biochemical mechanisms involved in the formation of blood clots.
-Coagulation occurs after cellular proteins are exposed to flowing blood.
-Exposure of these proteins triggers a series of enzymatic reactions that culminate in the production of thrombin.
-Thrombin then activates platelets and cleaves the plasma protein, fibrinogen, to fibrin, which polymerizes into a web-like mesh that reinforces the blood clot.
-Clot formation is dictated by proteins and cells found in the blood, cells lining the blood vessels, and the flow of blood through the vessels.
-To examine events leading to blood clot formation, we use a variety of assays that model blood coagulation in vivo.
-Using these assays, we can precisely control the levels of plasma proteins and cells, and correlate enzyme activity (thrombin) and functional effect (clot formation).
-Our approaches have revealed novel, clinically-important information about mechanisms that promote clot formation in hemostasis and thrombosis.
+Cardiovascular disease is the leading cause of death and disability in the Western world.
+In addition, abnormal blood clotting contributes to the pathophysiology of many diseases, including cancer, infection, and autoimmune and inflammatory disorders.
+In our lab, we focus on cellular, biochemical, and biophysical mechanisms that mediate blood coagulation, with the goal of developing new treatments for blood disorders.
+Coagulation occurs after cellular proteins are exposed to flowing blood, triggering a series of enzymatic reactions that culminates in the production of thrombin.
+Thrombin then activates platelets and cleaves the plasma protein fibrinogen to fibrin, which polymerizes into a web-like mesh that reinforces the blood clot.
+To examine events leading to blood clot formation, we utilize a variety of state-of-the-art technologies along with in vivo, ex vivo, and in vitro models.
+Our approaches have revealed novel, clinically important information about mechanisms that promote clot formation in hemostasis and thrombosis.

 Some facts about thrombosis and bleeding: